Mothcam/Mothcam/README.md

 # Mothcam
 Mothcam is a repository with the scripts and configuration files designed to set up a Raspberry Pi to be used in a fully automated camera trap to monitor moth assemblages.
 The repositories are written with Python and make use of the [Picamera2 repository](https://github.com/raspberrypi/picamera2/tree/main).
 This repository has been tested with a Raspberry Pi4.
 This README will assume  the user has experience with Linux and Raspberry Pi.
-For those without Linux and/or Raspberry Pi experience README_beginners,md was made, this README contains additional basic instructions on how to set up a Raspberry Pi.
+For those without Linux and/or Raspberry Pi experience README_beginners.md was made, this README contains additional basic instructions on how to set up a Raspberry Pi.

 ## Required equipment
 ```